spdx/spdx-spec/build.md

   spdx-3-model/model
 ```

-The command will read the input from `spdx-3-model/model` and generate:
+The command will ask the spec-parser to read the input from
+`spdx-3-model/model` and generate:

 - Ontology (RDF) files, including
   `spdx-context.jsonld`, `spdx-model.json-ld`, `spdx-model.ttl`, etc.